New Covenant Christian Ministries Worldwide

 These are just a few examples of the many ways that Christocracy can be practiced.
 But take a look at your life, your skills, your experiences, and your gifts and start to think of the ways that God can use you to establish His kingdom on earth.

 If you’re looking for a place to practice Christocracy, the New Covenant family would love to hear from you!
-Take a moment to fill out the following form and get in touch with us.
+Visit our Contact Us page to find details about how to get in touch with us.
 And remember Colossians 3:23-24:

 Whatever you do, work at it with all your heart as working for the Lord, not for human masters, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.